Mariam Vattalil: Murder

 Vattalil was murdered in a knife attack due to the hitman Samandar Singh at Nachanbore Hill in Indore on 25 February 1995 while she made her way to Indore in a bus; she had 40 major injuries besides 14 bruises and unto the last breath said: "Jesus!" repeatedly.
 The murder was arranged because some landlords were offended due to her work among the landless poor.

 On 25 February 1995 she woke up early for breakfast after having gone to the chapel prior to anyone else joining her there.
 She and two other religious reached the bus stand to be told that the bus trip was cancelled.
 The trio decided to return to the convent when they saw the bus with the name 'Kapil' which was the one that she was to travel on.
 Sister Liza Rose asked if the conductor could reserve a seat for Rani Maria to which the conductor allowed.
 Sister Liza Rose helped her into the bus and bade her farewell.

-A man dressed in white kept her bag near the driver and asked her to sit in the back, which was something unusual in the town since the nuns were given front seats whenever in public transport.
+A man dressed in white kept her bag near the driver and asked her to sit in the back, which was something unusual in the town since the sisters were given front seats whenever in public transport.
 Vattalil agreed where she was seated with three men who had the intention of killing her.
 The leader – Jeevan Singh – sat with his guard Dharmendra and Samundar Singh.
 Jeevan began insulting her before Samundar rose from his seat and asked the driver to stop the bus.
 Singh broke a coconut against a rock on the road's side and entered the bus distributing the pieces to the passengers.
 He offered one to her but withdrew it to make a fool out of her before drawing a knife and stabbing her in the stomach.
 He continued to stab her and dragged her out of the bus, which had stopped, and continued stabbing her.
 The passengers were too wrought with fear to intervene with some fleeing the scene in panic.

-The police at 10:45am contacted the nuns to inform them of what had happened and to tell them that their slain sister's remains were still on the side of the road.
-The distraught nuns contacted the Bishop of Indore George Anathil to inform him of what had happened before Anathil and some priests reached the spot at 2:00pm to find her bloodied corpse which was taken to the episcopal residence to be cleaned and laid in state.
+The police at 10:45 am contacted the sisters to inform them of what had happened and to tell them that their slain sister's remains were still on the side of the road.
+The distraught sisters contacted the Bishop of Indore George Anathil to inform him of what had happened before Anathil and some priests reached the spot at 2:00pm to find her bloodied corpse which was taken to the episcopal residence to be cleaned and laid in state.